EmmanuelOgiji/tech-test-packer-terraform/README.md

 # POSSIBLE IMPROVEMENTS:
 The following are improvements that could be made but were not based on time/cost:
+- Image building:
+   - Consolidate to one json file that can be used for both containers and local packer versions
 - Improve logging and monitoring:
    - Add access logs for ELB
    - Add flow logs for vpc